top of page

 Delicate Arch (3.2 miles/600')

-There are also a number of petroglyphs attributed to the Fremont and Ute on the left canyon wall prior to reaching the pictograph panels.
+There are also a number of ornate petroglyphs attributed to the Fremont and Ute peoples in the immediate area.
 The panel below is attributed to the Fremont people who inhabited the area from the first to fourteenth century.

 Fins & Things + Hell's Canyon UTV